hora/objects-in-javascript/README.md

 # Objects in JavaScript

+## Code examples from this morning

+Below you'll find some more general notes about objects.
+For the specific code we implemented in class, see the [/parts](/parts) directory.
+(Hint: look for files ending in `.js`).

 ![A black and white photo of Jean Jennings, Marlyn Wescoff, and Ruth Lichterman programming the ENIAC computer.](https://github.com/hora/lhl-w1d3/blob/master/lesson-planning/eniac.jpg)